 I remember those care packages well.
 Being 3,000+ miles away from home, I looked forward to opening them up and instantly feeling the love and connection to home.
 Even after moving out of the dorms and into my own apartment for the last two years of college, I still relied on those little noodle packets for quick, cheap, warm, usually late night meals.

 Of course, now you can find true Japanese ramen served at many restaurants or your favorite ramen shop.
 These are the expertly executed, authentic ramen noodles that families have shared through generations.
 The kind that take time, skill, and often, a whole lot of ingredients.

-For the home cook who just wants a comforting bowl of hot noodles – and wants it NOW! – there’s an easy homemade ramen recipe.
-It’s inspired by authentic Japanese ramen, but is super fast and simple to make.
+For the home cook who just wants a comforting bowl of ramen in a flavorful broth - and wants it NOW! - try my easy homemade ramen recipe.
+It's inspired by traditional Japanese ramen, but is super fast and simple to make.

-This is a recipe that I have been making since those college days long, long ago when I’d receive those care packages with ramen noodle packets.
-I’d discard the little sodium-filled, instant ramen seasoning packets and make homemade ramen seasoning by experimenting with my own sauces and mix-ins.
+This is a great recipe that I have been making since those college days long, long ago when I'd receive those care packages with ramen noodle packets.
+I'd discard the little sodium-filled, instant ramen seasoning packets and make homemade ramen seasoning by experimenting with my own sauces and mix-ins.

 This easy homemade ramen is truly as unfussy as it gets.
-You probably have all the ingredients you need to make this dish are pantry staples that you probably already have on hand or in your fridge.
+All the ingredients you need to make this dish are pantry staples that you probably already have on hand or in your fridge.
 It's meant to soothe your soul with the hot, noodle-y goodness of ramen and subtle Asian flavors.
 Here are some of the key basic ingredients:

-One of the reasons I love making ramen at home is that it is so easy to customize to taste.
-You just switch up some ingredients, and you’ll never find it boring!
-This main recipe is just a starting point; it’s the basic recipe I make when I want a super simple, inexpensive, fast bowl of ramen noodles.
+One of the reasons I love making homemade ramen noodles is that it is so easy to customize to taste.
+You just switch up some ingredients, and you'll never find it boring!
+This delicious ramen recipe is just a starting point; it's the basic recipe I make when I want a super simple, inexpensive, fast ramen bowl.

-Here are some additional, flavorful ramen noodle ideas:
+Here are some additional, ideas to make a flavorful ramen broth: